Employment and Social Development Canada - Benefits Delivery Services Branch

-Persons residing or employed in Vancouver, BC and within a 75 kilometer radius of Vancouver, BC, within Canadian territory, extending to, amongst others, Sidney, Brackendale, Abbotsford, BC.
+Persons residing or employed in Edmonton, Alberta, and within a 80 km radius of Edmonton, Alberta, extending to, amongst others, Mundare, Hobbema, Wabamun, Westlock, AB.

 We are committed to providing an inclusive and barrier-free work environment, starting with the hiring process.
 If you need to be accommodated during any phase of the evaluation process, please use the Contact information below to request specialized accommodation.
 All information received in relation to accommodation will be kept confidential.

 Performs clerical services in support of the delivery of the department's programs and services to clients in the Pensions mailroom and file management areas.
 Duties include but are not limited to:

 - Sorting and filing documents